richard-wang-tw/web-basic-2/slidev/pages/ch1.md

 layout: center
 ---

-## 🙋 How to update the view ?
+# 🙋 How to update the view ?

 ---
 layout: center
 ---

-## 🙋 How to continuously update the view ?
+# 🙋 How to continuously update the view ?

 ---
 layout: center
 ---

-## 🙋 How users interact with the continuously updating view ?
+# 🙋 How users interact with the updating view ?

 ---
 transition: fade-out